 The early days of recovery are often dangerous.
 Newly sober loved ones aren’t yet used to avoiding temptation.
 With this in mind, ask them what triggers them.
 Decide on ways for them to address the triggers.
 If you see the person stop attending therapy or group meetings, say something.
 This is a warning sign.
 The person may then start isolating or expressing a desire to drink or use drugs again.
 If so, pay attention.
 Help them avoid relapse before it takes hold.

 Addiction Treatment and Aftercare in Murfreesboro

 We offer addiction and mental health treatment that changes lives.
-Additionally, we provide addiction treatment aftercare in Murfreesboro.
+Additionally, we provide addiction treatment aftercare in Murfreesboro for alcohol, opioids like heroin, or prescription medications such as Xanax.
 We want to help you stay sober for the rest of your life.
 Contact Tulip Hill Recovery today and find out how to get started.